Bill Murphy (pitcher): Chiba Lotte Marines

-On November 15, 2009, it was announced that Murphy would take a tryout for the Japanese team Chiba Lotte Marines.
-In 2010 Murphy led the Chiba Lotte Marines to the Japan World Series helping the team to win the championship along with being one of the top pitchers starting off the year undefeated 6-0 until his first loss against Yu Darvish.
-In 2010 Murphy eventually held one of the best records finishing with 12 wins and 6 losses, with a better record than most in Japan including pitchers like Yu Darvish, with a 3.75ERA on the season.
-He played with the Marines in 2010 and 2011, appearing in 48 games, with 30 starts.
-In both seasons with the Chiba Lotte Marines he finished with a combined 14–11 record and an overall 3.81 ERA.
-He made history in 2010 by winning 6 consecutive games in Japan without a loss.
+On November 15, 2009, it was announced that Murphy would take a tryout for the Chiba Lotte Marines of Nippon Professional Baseball.
+In 2010, Murphy led the Marines to the Japan Series helping the team to win the championship along with being one of the top pitchers starting off the year undefeated 6-0 until his first loss against Yu Darvish.
+On the year, Murphy eventually held one of the best records finishing with 12 wins and 6 losses, with a better record than most in Japan including pitchers like Darvish, with a 3.75 ERA on the season.
+He played with the Marines in 2010 and 2011, appearing in 48 games (30 starts).
+In both seasons with the Marines, Murphy finished with a combined 14–11 record and an overall 3.81 ERA.
+He made history in 2010 by winning six consecutive games in Japan without a loss.

-Return to the Blue Jays
+Toronto Blue Jays (second stint)

-He returned to the Blue Jays on a minor league contract on January 17, 2012 and was assigned to the Triple-A Las Vegas 51s.
-Murphy spent the entire 2012 season with the Las Vegas 51's with another winning record of 8-5 and an overall 4.38 ERA.
-Being one of the top pitchers with innings pitched in the PCL that season, Murphy was not granted a September call-up though his performance as starter/reliever is difficult in itself in the Pacific Coast League Triple-A, leaving many second guessing the Major League Affiliated Club of the Toronto Blue Jays.
+Murphy returned to the Toronto Blue Jays on a minor league contract on January 17, 2012, and was assigned to the Triple-A Las Vegas 51s.
+Murphy spent the entire 2012 season with the Las Vegas 51s with another winning record of 8-5 and an overall 4.38 ERA.
+Being one of the top pitchers with innings pitched in the PCL that season, Murphy was not granted a September call-up though his performance as starter/reliever is difficult in itself in the Triple-A Pacific Coast League.